-On December 17, 1965, NMCB 11 was awarded the Battle Efficiency Award, commonly referred to as the Battle “E”, for the fourth time in five years for its outstanding deployment to Okinawa.
-During this homeport the Battalion received 16 weeks of intensive training, two of which were spent in SERE training to include: counter–insurgency, foreign languages, blasting and quarrying and field communications.
-Three STAT Teams, 1103, 1104 and 1105, were deployed to Vietnam and Thailand with U.S. Army Special Forces.
-Construction Mechanic 3rd Class Marvin G. Shields served with Seabee Team 1104 at Dong Xoai, South Vietnam.
+During the Vietnam War, Seabee Technical Assistance Teams (STAT - later changed to Seabee Team) deployed to Vietnam and Thailand with U.S. Army Special Forces.
+Construction Mechanic 3rd Class Marvin G. Shields of NMCB 11 served with Seabee Team 1104 at Dong Xoai, South Vietnam.
 On June 9, 1965 a Viet Cong Regiment attacked.
-After being wounded in the initial mortar attack he continued to supply ammunition to the firing line.
+After being wounded in the initial mortar attack Shields continued to supply ammunition to the firing line.
 Shields was wounded a second time and then carried a critically wounded soldier, Captain William N. Stokes III, to safety.
 In the early morning hours of June 10, Shields volunteered to help First Lieutenant Charles Williams, the acting camp Commander, knock out a Viet Cong machine gun emplacement, located in a nearby school building.
-Under heavy enemy fire the two men were able to knock out the gun on the third shot from the 3.5 inch rocket launcher.
+Under heavy enemy fire the two men were able to knock out the gun on the third shot.
 While returning to his fighting position, machine gun fire struck Shields in his right leg nearly tearing it off.
-He managed to make it back to the headquarters building with the help from some fellow troops where he expired due to his wounds.
+He made it back to the headquarters building with the help from some fellow troops where he died from his wounds.
 Both First Lieutenant Williams and Petty Officer Shields received the Medal of Honor for the destruction of the machine gun emplacement.
-Shields was the only Medal of Honor recipient for the Seabees and the first awarded to the Navy in Vietnam.
-LTJG Frank Peterlin, CEC, USN and Equipment Operator Chief Johnny McCully received the Silver Star.
-The remaining men all received the Bronze Star, the Purple Heart and Navy Unit Commendation.
-Steel Worker 2nd Class William C. Hoover was awarded posthumously.
+Shields remains the only Medal of Honor recipient for the Seabees and the first Navy member to receive the award in Vietnam.
+LTJG Frank Peterlin and Equipment Operator Chief Johnny McCully received the Silver Star.

 In February 1966, NMCB 11 became the first battalion to be flown into the Vietnam’s combat zone on a C-141 arriving at Camp Adenir, Danang East.
-After landing, they took over NMCB-9’s expansion and improvement of the Naval Hospital constructing an x-ray building, fire station, generator building, several Quonset-type wards, and improving roads and parking areas.
-Other construction included drilling wells to blast and expand the Danang Harbor, keeping it clear for shipping, and completing a 420,000 gallon POL tank to hold jet fuel necessary for helicopters which were crucial in U.S. operations.
-While under enemy sniper fire, NMCB 11’s Seabees built a Marine cantonment camp deep in hostile territory which included strong-back and tin roof buildings for berthing and other support facilities.
+After landing, they took over NMCB-9’s expansion and improvement of the Naval Hospital.
+Other construction included drilling wells to blast and expand the Danang Harbor, keeping it clear for shipping, and completing a POL tank to hold jet fuel for helicopters.
+While under enemy sniper fire, NMCB 11’s Seabees built a Marine cantonment camp deep in hostile territory for berthing and other support facilities.

-From May 1968 to January 1969, NMCB 11 was deployed to Camp Rhodes, Quang Tri, Vietnam.
-The focus on the deployment was roadwork involving new construction, repair, and maintenance for National Routes 1 and 9.
-The Battalion constructed 7.5 miles of new road and built 4 bridges spanning 40’, 80’, 160’, and 392’.
-The largest task was the Minimum Essential Requirements (MER) project which was geared toward the improvement of living conditions for combat units.
-The NMCB 11 Seabees built over 2000 structures consisting of tropical huts, shower facilities, and galleys reaching a total cost of $1.7 million (present day cost of $90 million).
+From May 1968 to January 1969, NMCB 11 deployed to Camp Rhodes, Quang Tri, Vietnam to construct and repair National Routes 1 and 9, completing 7.5 miles of new road and 4 bridges.
+The largest task was the Minimum Essential Requirements (MER) project to improve living conditions for combat units.
+NMCB 11 Seabees built over 2,000 structures consisting of tropical huts, shower facilities, and galleys reaching a total cost of $1.7 million (present day cost of $90 million).